danthe42/CarND-PID-Control-Project/notes.md

 - CTE - The cross-track error is an error value which is proportional to the (signed) distance of the car from the center of the road.
 - speed - Current speed of the car
-- steering_angle - Current steering angle of the car, in degrees The algorithm use the _steering_angle_ value only in the _Cost_ function of PIDTRAINING where it's configured, and the _speed_ parameter is used
+- steering_angle - Current steering angle of the car, in degrees The CTE value is the most important to calculate the new steering angle, as it's the current error value. the algorithm uses the _steering_angle_ value only in the _Cost_ function of PIDTRAINING when it's configured to do so, and the _speed_ parameter is used
     - during training to calculate the average speed of the car and log it,
-    - during the _Cost function of PIDTRAINING when it is used,
+    - during the _Cost_ function of PIDTRAINING when it is used,
-    - and in the calculation in D and I, in the role of dT. (dT is proportional to the reciprocal of the car's speed, so 1/speed is used there).
+    - and in the calculation in D and I error, in the role of dT. (dT is proportional to the reciprocal of the car's speed, so 1/speed is used there).
 The reply message contains:
 - steering_angle - Steering wheel angle to be used, in a [-1,1] interval.
 - throttle - Gas pedal throttle value to be used in the simulator.